ppaez/pyramid_tutorial_maintain/README.rst

 MANIFEST.in, production.ini, README.txt`` and ``setup.cfg`` that
 result from the scaffold are not modified in the tutorial.
-The following table shows the folder - chapter correspondence and those files that are modified on each chapter:
+The following table shows the folder - chapter correspondence and the source files that are modified on each chapter:

 +--------------------+----------------------------+-----------------------------------------------------------------------------------------------------------------------------+
 +    Folder          |  Chapter                   |     Source files                                                                                                            |